Karl Friedrich Meyer: Additional achievements

-Many scientists thought that Meyer’s outlining and discussion of the concept of latent infections was a very significant and wide-ranging contribution.
+Many scientists thought that Meyer's outlining and discussion of the concept of latent infections was a very significant and wide-ranging contribution.
 His conception of the (large) reservoir of microbes in the animal kingdom, bearing many dangers to humans, was important.

-Meyer’s extraordinary series of publications and papers presented at conferences (including talks on the radio) were important parts in promoting the state of the art.
+Meyer's extraordinary series of publications and papers presented at conferences (including talks on the radio) were important parts in promoting the state of the art.
 He published more than 800 articles in books and scientific journals (of which about 200 were written after his official retirement, when continuing his work as Honorary Director of the Hooper Institute and Honorary Professor).

 Meyer served on the editorial boards of several professional journals.
 Thus, he kept in close contact and co-operated with many other leading medical microbiologists, medical doctors, leaders in public health, and agencies of public health.

 Meyer had wide-ranging interests, including history and, in particular, history of biology.
 He also was an accomplished photographer and fascinated by radio in its early days.
 Another specialty of his was philately, where he concentrated on disinfected mail, about which he wrote a book.

 Teaching

-In 1914, Meyer began teaching courses in medical bacteriology at Berkeley.
-His lectures, always most diligently prepared, were all brilliant, dynamic, captivating, and demanded a great deal from all students.
-Soon his lectures were famous and attracted great numbers of students (also from outside of medicine).
+In 1914, Meyer began teaching medical bacteriology at Berkeley.
+His lectures were well prepared, dynamic, and captivating.
+He demanded a great deal of effort from his students.
+His lectures became famous and he attracted large numbers of students to attend them, with some students coming in from outside of the School of Medicine.

 Legacy

 Friends and colleagues concluded after his death that Meyer had more influence on microbiology and epidemiology than any other scientist of his time: he was driven by a deep-seated concern for the public health He always went beyond research to implement practical measures of preventing and fighting the diseases.
 A former student and friend once wrote: "Meyer would have won a Nobel Prize if he hadn't worked on so many areas of discovery that nobody could keep track of all that he was doing".

-He was responsible, among others, for improving laws regulating hygiene in the food industries and in public health.
+His legacy also included improving laws regulating hygiene in the food industries and in public health.
 He established training programs in Public Health in California (and the Western States of the US).
-He was an excellent and inspiring, though very demanding, teacher.

 Meyer was honored for his work by many honorary degrees, awards, medals, fellowships, honorary memberships or honorary chairmanships of scientific associations.
 In 1956 he was awarded the Walter Reed Medal from the American Society of Tropical Medicine and Hygiene.
 Nine American and European universities bestowed honorary doctorates on him.
 Many academic appointments, chairs, and consulting activities are also listed in the literature.

 Personal life

 Meyer married Mary Elizabeth Lindsay (1883–1958) on July 16, 1913.
 The two had one daughter, Charlotte, born in 1918.
-Meyer’s second marriage (in 1960) was with Marion Grace Lewis (1916–1998).
+Meyer's second marriage (in 1960) was with Marion Grace Lewis (1916–1998).
 He became an American citizen in 1922.